he Model 99 was produced by HMV in the period 1930-1933 and was intended to be a cheap alternative to the Model 102 that was still in production.

 The sideways design is unusual for HMV machines and the gramophone winds from the front.
 There is a booklet for storing records housed in the lid.
 These books are usually missing but is present in this example.

-This model 99 is in a blue case, it is in good condition and plays very well.
-The 99 is one of the very last wind-up gramophones produced by HMV.
+This model 99 is in a blue case, it is in quite good condition with some signs of wear.
+It plays well.
+The 99 is one of the very last wind-up gramophones produced by HtMV.